The Australian Government is providing support to the early childhood education and care sector affected by the COVID-19 pandemic.

 Previous support packages

-We’ve developed a timeline for providers and services that captures important milestones relating to the COVID-19 pandemic.
+We’ve developed a timeline for providers and services that captures milestones relating to the COVID-19 pandemic.
 Use the timeline as a reference for when lockdown restrictions and measures were in place across Australia.

 Stay in touch